(Press Release update on 15 February 2018)

 - THE COLLECTION: A NEW SELECTION OF WORKS

-Sequence A, begins on the 2nd floor, with the Japanese artist Takashi Murakami, and unfolds in three parts: the first is arranged around DOB, a character invented by the artist and considered to be his alter ego; the second around a pictorial fresco which references the story of the “EIGHT IMMORTALS” of the Taoist religion; completing the display is a “KAWAII” space of sculptures and animated films.
+- Sequence A, displayed on the 2nd floor, is dedicated to the Japanese artist Takashi Murakami, whose prolific work revolves around a culture that is both ancestral and contemporary, and upon which historical trauma and natural disasters have left a considerable mark.
+It unfolds in three parts: the first is arranged around DOB, a character invented by the artist and considered to be his alter ego; the second around a pictorial fresco which references the story of the “EIGHT IMMORTALS” of the Taoist religion; completing the display is a “KAWAII” space of sculptures and animated films.

-Sequence B extends through the rest of the building.
+- Sequence B extends through the rest of the building.
 It explores the current and recurring issues concerning man’s position within the universe and his relationship with other living things.
-The question has inspired artists and has led them to engage with and create pieces that resonate with the work of researchers, scientists and also poets and philosophers; each artist questions the relationship between the different living beings, beyond the distinctions of human, plant, animal.
+The question has inspired artists and has led them to engage with and create pieces that resonate with works by researchers, scientists and also poets and philosophers; each artist questions the relationship between the different living beings, beyond the distinctions of human, plant, animal.

 Each floor of Sequence B has its own theme:

-On the first floor, in galleries 5, and 6, Irradiances includes works by Matthew Barney, Mark Bradford, Trisha Donnelly, Dan Flavin, Jacqueline Humphries, Pierre Huyghe, Yves Klein, James Lee Byars, François Morellet, Sigmar Polke, Gerhard Richter and Anicka Yi; Christian Boltanski occupies gallery 7.
+On the first floor, in galleries 5 and 6, Irradiances includes works by Matthew Barney, Mark Bradford, Trisha Donnelly, Dan Flavin, Jacqueline Humphries, Pierre Huyghe, Yves Klein, James Lee Byars, François Morellet, Sigmar Polke, Gerhard Richter and Anicka Yi; and Christian Boltanski occupies gallery 7.

 - JEAN-MICHEL BASQUIAT AND EGON SCHIELE